ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/rpi-mxnet/_index.md

 ---
 title: Build embedded Linux applications on an Arm server

-description: reduce compile time using an Arm server

 minutes_to_complete: 90

 who_is_this_for: This is an advanced topic for software developers who want to reduce compile time for embedded Linux software projects.